fernandessv/case-study-customer-analysis/README.md

 - Ongoing monitoring of customer behavior shifts and anomalies

 **Files Included:**
-- `Acadia - Sr Analyst Case Study.xlsx`: Dataset used for analysis
+- `Case Study.xlsx`: Dataset used for analysis
-- `Acadia - Sr Analyst Case Study Presentation.pptx`: Final presentation with insights and recommendations
+- `Case Study Presentation.pptx`: Final presentation with insights and recommendations